adritasharma/SQL-INTERVIEW-QUESTIONS/README.md

 **CROSS JOIN**

 CROSS JOIN joins all the records from left table with all the records from right table.
 It is not based on matching any column.
-ON is not required Result row count is number of records in left table multiplied by number of records in right table (Cartesian product)
+ON is not required.
+Result row count is number of records in left table multiplied by number of records in right table (Cartesian product)

 ```